HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 # Possible payloads once you have found the builtins
 .open("/etc/passwd").read()
 .__import__("os").system("ls")
-# There are a lot other payloads that can be abused to execute commands
+# There are lots of other payloads that can be abused to execute commands
 # See them below
 ```